 Applications need to be from constituted groups with a bank account, and have at least 3 members.
 You need to be based within the Strathglass area defined by the boundary map (which is the same as the current community council area).
-The project, equipment or service to be funded must have a clear benefit to the residents of the Strathglass Community and fulfil one or more of the charitable objectives listed below.
-A total fund of £26,500 is expected in 2019.
-The majority becomes available during September and October.
+The project, equipment or service to be funded must have a clear benefit to the residents of the Strathglass Community and fulfil one or more of the charitable objectives listed above.
+A total additional fund of about £20,000 is expected by December 2021.
+The majority becomes available during September.
 We will assess each application individually and endeavour to distribute funds fairly.
 There is no minimum or maximum limit on grant applications.

 Each case will be discussed by the board members and put through our scoring system before a decision is made.
 If your application is successful you will be required to supply photographs, receipts and a letter to explain how your grant was used, within one year of receiving the money, in order to support SCF’s governance as an accountable charity.

-Please submit applications by 31st of July to The Secretary SCF, Muirdale, Cannich, Beauly, Inverness-Shire, IV4 7LN.
-We will aim to give a response to applicants by 1st September and distribute funds by 31st October.
+Please submit applications by 31st of August to The Secretary SCF, Muirdale, Cannich, Beauly, Inverness-Shire, IV4 7LN.
+We will aim to give a response to applicants by the end of September.

 FURTHER INFORMATION ABOUT SCF

 The hydro schemes

-Four hydro schemes will now give funds to SCF.
-Schemes in the Liatrie burn and Alt Mullardoch, in Glen Cannich, will give a total generation royalty sum of £2000 per annum.
-Schemes in Abhainn Gleann nam Fiadh and in Allt Garbh, in Glen Affric, will give a total community royalty payment of about £17,400 per annum.
+Four hydro schemes now give funds to SCF.
+Schemes in the Liatrie burn and Alt Mullardoch, in Glen Cannich, gave a total generation royalty sum of £2109 in 2019-2020.
+Schemes in Abhainn Gleann nam Fiadh and in Allt Garbh, in Glen Affric, gave a total community royalty payment of £17,783 in 2020.
 In addition SCF will receive a company performance royalty equivalent to a five per cent equity share capital in the two Glen Affric hydro projects.
 However, as of 2020 there has been no performance royalty as yet.

 Commission dates and payment schedule